 - Cover and cook on low for 8-10 hours or high for 4-5 hours until the squash is tender..

-- Using a blender or a food processor, blend the soup with the milk in several batches, adding more liquid if necessary.
+- Using an immersion blender, regular blender or a food processor, blend the soup with the milk in several batches, adding more liquid if necessary.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."